 Those little information nuggets will form the basis of a strategy to target your ideal customers and get them coming back.

 Set expectations of what services you offer and what you don't offer.
 For example, if you were a company specialised in indoor plant hire.
 You'll have huge expertise in looking after and caring for indoor plants.
 But probably don't know as much about outdoor plants.
 Let people know that you're not the right fit.
-Setting expectations allows you to save everyone's time by being completely transparent.
+Setting expectations allows you to save time by being completely transparent.

 While that might repel some, people will appreciate the time saving and might come back to you in the future.